 The intervention should have a reasonable prospect of providing cost-effective benefits to people using services.

 There is a real prospect that the research will inform future NICE guidelines.

-The principles for wording recommendations described in section 9.2 should be used, reflecting the strength of the evidence.
+The principles for wording recommendations described in the section on wording the recommendations should be used, reflecting the strength of the evidence.
 The committee's discussion and the rationale should be documented fully.

 The concept of the 'strength' of a recommendation (Guyatt et al. 2003) is key to translating evidence into recommendations.
 This takes into account the quality of the evidence but is conceptually different.

 Some recommendations are 'strong' in that the committee believes that the vast majority of practitioners or commissioners and people using services would choose a particular intervention if they considered the evidence in the same way as the committee.
 This is generally the case if the benefits clearly outweigh the harms for most people and the intervention is likely to be cost effective.
 Similarly, if the committee believes that the vast majority of practitioners or commissioners and people using services would not choose a particular intervention if they considered the evidence in the same way as the committee, a negative recommendation can be made (that is, 'Do not offer').
 This is generally the case if the harms clearly outweigh the benefits for most people, or the intervention is not likely to be cost effective.